TR EN

 Week Preparatory Topics(Subjects) Method

 1 Introduction to syllabus.
-Introduction to course materials Introduction to the course.
-Introduction to the course subject Lecture over PowerPoint Presentation
+Introduction to course materials Course description, general content and information about its content.
+Introduction to installations and mechanical systems in buildings.
+Lecture over PowerPoint Presentation

 8 - MID-TERM EXAM -